Host Institution: The University of Nottingham

 The work has led to successful funding of an Innovate UK/IACME project entitled “Enhanced Characterisation and Simulation Methods for Thermoplastic Over-moulding”.
 (ENACT) The project involves the University of Nottingham, Surface Generation and the University of Michigan and started on the 1st of March 2020.

-Two feasibility studies have also been granted in the area, which are linked below:
+Three feasibility studies and one synergy project have also been granted in the area, which are linked below:

 Incremental sheet forming of fibre reinforced thermoplastic composites (University of Nottingham, University of Bristol)